Six Points Theater

 Financial support has come from hundreds of individuals and prestigious institutional sources.

 WHAT WE DO

 Mainstage Productions: Our season of plays is composed of summer, fall, winter, and spring productions, including a holiday show that is geared towards the youngest theatergoers.

-Doorways: Ongoing programs, free and open to the public, designed to open the doors to greater understanding and enjoyment of the lays the theater presents.
+Doorways: Ongoing free programs, designed to open the doors to greater understanding and enjoyment of the plays the theater presents.